AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 >[!NOTE]
 >
-> Starting with the 2511 release, the term Repository in the Editor will be replaced by Explorer for Cloud Services users.
-For On-Premise users, this feature will be introduced after the 5.2 release; until then, they will continue to see Repository in the Editor.
+> Starting with the 2025.11.0 release, the term Repository in the Editor will be replaced by **Explorer** for Cloud Services users.
+On-Premise users, will continue to see and access Repository in the Editor.

-Explorer provides all the capabilities previously available in Repository, including:
+Explorer provides most of the capabilities previously available in Repository, including:

 - Navigation through files and folders
 - Options menu for files and folders

-In addition, Explorer introduces an enhanced Search and Filtering experience, designed to improve usability and efficiency.
+But, it introduces an enhanced Search and filtering experience, designed to improve usability and efficiency.

-For detailed information on the context menu for files and folders, view [Options menu](./web-editor-left-panel.md#options-menu.
+For detailed information on the context menu for files and folders, view [Options menu](#options-menu).

 For detailed information on the Search experience, view [Search panel](./explorer-editor.md).